pakeke-constructor/ideas/no_versioning.md

 But as stated previously... versioning IS useful, mainly for dealing with breaking changes.
 So how does UMG deal with breaking changes?

 Well... it doesn't.<br>
-Breaking changes is just something that will have to be avoided.
+Breaking changes will simply have to be avoided.
 To be fair, Java is a programming language [that has taken this exact approach](https://blog.jooq.org/the-lame-side-of-javas-backwards-compatibility/), and hey, they haven't done too poorly.

 The main painstaking downside of this setup is that we are ASSUMING that the base mods are going to be developed in a forward thinking, robust manner.<br>
 That is, developed free of future tech debt, and developed with all future requirements predicted for, (an impossible task.)<br>